Chart Color Schemes

 Narrabundah features high concentrations of group households and lone person households, with a higher-than-average median household size

-Family households constitute 64.8% of all households, including 29.9% couples with children, 23.2% couples without children, and 10.8% single parent families.
-Non-family households comprise the remaining 35.2%, with lone person households at 30.3% and group households making up 4.8%.
-The median household size is 2.4 people, larger than the Australian Capital Territory average of 2.2.
+Family households account for 64.8% of all households, including 29.9% couples with children, 23.2% couples without children, and 10.8% single parent families.
+Non-family households constitute the remaining 35.2%, with lone person households at 30.3% and group households comprising 4.8%.
+The median household size is 2.4 people, which is larger than the Australian Capital Territory average of 2.2.

 Frequently Asked Questions - Households